UltraMessaging/smx_perf/README.md

 ### send_loop()

-The "send_loop()" function in "smx_perf_pub.c" does the work of sending messages at a desired rate.
+The "send_loop()" function in "smx_perf_pub.c" does the work of sending messages at the desired rate.
-It is designed to "busy loop" between sends so that the time spacing between messages is as constant and uniform as possible.
+It is designed to "busy-loop" between sends so that the time spacing between messages is as constant and uniform as possible.
-Which is to say, the message traffic is not subject to bursts.
+The message traffic is not subject to bursts.

-This is not intended to model the behavior of a real-life trading system, where message traffic is highly subject to intense bursts.
+This approach is not intended to model the behavior of a real-life trading system, where message traffic is highly subject to intense bursts.
 Generating bursty traffic is very important when testing trading system designs,